-VA loans are home loans provided by private lenders and backed by the United States Department of Veterans Affairs to help active service members, veterans and eligible surviving spouses purchase homes.
-Because these loans are guaranteed by the VA, lenders are able to provide qualified homebuyers with higher mortgages — sometimes up to 100% of the home’s cost — and lower interest rates, making homeownership more attainable.
+VA loans are home loans backed by the United States Department of Veterans Affairs to help active-duty service members, veterans, and eligible surviving spouses purchase homes.
+Because these loans are guaranteed by the VA, lenders are able to provide qualified borrowers with higher mortgages — sometimes up to 100% of the home’s cost — and lower interest rates, making homeownership more attainable.

 HUNT Mortgage is here to help you understand the benefits of a VA loan, determine if you qualify and help you apply so you can be approved for the financing you need.

 To qualify for a VA loan, you must meet the following requirements:

 - Be currently active duty, a veteran who was honorably discharged, or the spouse of a service member who died in active duty or due to a service-related illness or injury

 - Have actively served for at least 90 consecutive days during wartime or 181 consecutive days during peacetime, or for 6 years in the National Guard or Reserves

 - The home you are looking to finance must be used as your primary home — investment properties or vacation homes won’t qualify